miklevin/MikeLev.in/_posts/2024-11-15-notebooks-server-logs-virtuous-cycles.md

 Would you like to explore how we could make the Jupyter-to-Card transformation more seamless?
 Or shall we focus on making the workflow system even more stream-oriented?
 I see potential for making the whole system feel like a continuous flow of transformations, from Jupyter prototype to production card.

 > One fun thing I like the best's
-> Honking Luddites' nose in jest
+> Honking Luddites' nose in jest.
 > When they say it can't be done
 > We do and watch 'em fume for fun!